My name is Pat Culhane. I work as learning & development officer in sport and am a Doctor of Management candidate based in Dublin, Ireland.

 I grew up in Limerick, Ireland in the 1980s and 1990s.
 Sport has always influenced my life – hurling, in particular.
 As an undergraduate student in Dundee, I became involved in the development of shinty and Gaelic games.
-After graduating from Abertay Univerity with a BSc Sport, Health and Exercise in 2005, I started working with the GAA as Hurling Development Officer for Limerick city.
+After graduating from Abertay Univerity with a BSc Sport, Health and Exercise in 2005, I started working with the GAA as Regional Development Officer for Limerick city.
 There I provided support services to volunteers and players across a range communities through clubs and schools.
-In 2011, I was appointed GAA National Development Officer.
+In 2011, I was appointed as a GAA National Development Officer.

 In my spare time, I am completing a Doctor of Management degree through Glasgow School of Business and Society at Glasgow Caledonian University.
 My thesis research focusses on how people experience organisational paradoxes.